andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ### Output Data Storage
 `script_etl.py` by default writes the output as `parquet` files.
-I found uncompressed csv would have been >300MB.
-Compressed csvs or parquet files were around ~70MB, but loaded faster in a jupyter notebook in downstream analysis (~3-8 secs vs ~15-20 secs).
+I found uncompressed csv files would have been >300MB.
+Compressed csvs or parquet files were around ~70MB, but parquet files loaded faster in a jupyter notebook in downstream analysis (~3-8 secs vs ~15-20 secs).
 Thus, I saved the data as parquet files, with the drawback that parquet files aren't human readable.

 Output directory is a script parameter, but I outputted the data into a subfolder in `data/`: